-In previous posts (A Divine Appointment in South Africa, Jan.
-2014; Dr. Jones and the Spitting Cobra, Jan 2014; and An African Elephant Opens a Door, June 2017) I describe a few ways God has opened doors to Cathy and me.
+In previous posts (A Divine Appointment in South Africa, Dr. Jones and the Spitting Cobra, and An African Elephant Opens a Door) I describe a few of the doors God has opened to Cathy and me.
 Until we met the Jones’s when they were on furlough in El Dorado I could not have told anyone where Zambia was located.
 I wasn’t particularly interested in the country because we knew no one there nor anyone going there.
 Gordon and Jeanette changed all that.
-They had been medical missionaries with Africa Evangelical Fellowship (AEF) in Zambia for about 20 years when we met them, and we developed an instant connection.
-In addition to the relationships already noted, there was yet another connection to be made to Zambia, Luampa Mission Hospital and the Jones’s right here in Branson, Missouri.
+They had been medical missionaries with Africa Evangelical Fellowship (AEF) in Zambia for about twenty years when we met them, and we developed an instant connection.
+In addition to the relationships already established, there was yet another connection to be made to Zambia, Luampa Mission Hospital and the Jones’s right here in Branson, Missouri.

 I am no longer amazed nor surprised when connections of acquaintances and friends are made in our Christian lives.
 God interweaves us with others in order to encourage and challenge us in our ministries.
 Cathy and I are so grateful for our friendship with and co-labor involvement with Gordon and Jeanette Jones during those years in the 1980’s and 1990’s.
 Our life in Branson, Missouri since 2005 has been wonderful and full of ministry.
 We fully anticipate God showing us many more connections with His saints He knew about all along.